silviaadiz/silviaadiz.github.io/content/aboutme/index.md

 3. I practice Iyengar Yoga.

-4. I’m the person my friends ask for household management advice.
+4. I’m the person my friends go to for household management advice.

 5. I enjoy keeping up with fashion and tech drama.